justaman045/portfolio/content/posts/codedamn/fix-typeerror-list-indices-must-be-integers-or-slices-not-str.md

 ---
 title: Fix TypeError list indices must be integers or slices, not str
 publishedDate: "2022-10-01"
+lastUpdatedDate: "2023-11-18"
 tags: ["python", "programming", "developer", "tips"]
 status: "published"
 type: Post
-# summary: In this article, I'll tell you how to fix the typeerror list lindexes must be integers or slices, not str
+description: In this article, I'll tell you how to fix the typeerror list lindexes must be integers or slices, not str
 ---

-# Fix TypeError list indices must be integers or slices, not str

 If you're a Python Developer or maybe a Beginner learning Development in Python you might have encountered this error `Type Error: list indices must be integers or slices, not str`.
 After this error, you might have googled this error or maybe changed something in the code and it worked out, but you still don't know what was the error or the reason behind this error.